AP Daily and AP Classroom

 AP Art History Exam

 The AP Art History Exam has consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.

 Section I: Multiple Choice

 80 Questions | 1 Hour | 50% of Exam Score

-- Approximately 40 questions in sets of 3–6 questions each based on color images of works of art.
+- sets of 2–3 questions, with each set based on color images of works of art.

-- Approximately 40 individual multiple-choice questions, some of which are based on color images of works of art.
+- individual questions, some of which are based on color images of works of art.

 - The multiple-choice section includes images of works of art both in and beyond the image set.